 Iyar is therefore a month for healing, for our selves and for our world.
 At Passover, we came out of the narrow places, Mitzrayim.
 In Iyar, our work in the world is to be sure we have left behind the shackles the restrict our growth in all four realms and to be healed and healing.

 * For information on this and other Kohenet courses, visit the Kohenet Virtual Temple.
-To read more about the Wheel of the Year, I recommend Jill Hammer’s book, The Jewish Book of Days: A Companion for All Seasons (Jewish Publication Society, 2006).
+To read more about the Wheel of the Year, read Jill Hammer’s book, The Jewish Book of Days: A Companion for All Seasons (Jewish Publication Society, 2006), on which this teaching is based.